susanBuck/notes/05_Laravel/01_Composer_Setup.md

 	$ composer

 That's it for Mac users.
 You can move on to the next steps.
 Window's users, keep reading.

+If the above procedure doesn't work, scroll down to see if your issue is listed in the *Common Problems* section.

+---

 ## Install Composer on Windows